-Recognizing the vital role that schools play in our food system, Food First NL has partnered with Farm to Cafeteria Canada to support schools through Farm to School NL.
-Farm to School initiatives aim to bring healthy, local food into schools, and provide students with hands-on learning opportunities that foster food literacy, all while strengthening the local food system and enhancing community and school connectedness.
+Food First NL has partnered with Farm to Cafeteria Canada to support Farm to School initiatives that bring healthy, local food into schools, and provide students with hands-on learning opportunities that foster food literacy, all while strengthening the local food system.

 Farm to School Salad Bar